5-Step Process for Handling Profanity

 phone that has a angry emoji

-A while back, Lisa Rike gave some great information about how to deal with difficult customers in our Free LIVE!
-Webinar Handling Difficult Callers.
+A while back, trainer Lisa Rike gave some great information about how to deal with difficult customers in our Free LIVE!
+Webinar called Handling Difficult Callers.

-Recently, Heather Bond emailed us a question about profanity and we want to share the answer.
+Recently, our customer Heather Bond emailed us a question about profanity and we want to share our answer.

-The 5-step process I mentioned in the webinar is used when a caller is launching a personal attack on the Rep. That may or may not include profanity.
-A personal attack is when the caller is threatening to the Rep. As we know, there are some callers who use profanity and it isn’t necessarily a personal attack, it’s just the way the caller talks.
+The 5-step process mentioned in the webinar can be used when a caller is launching a personal attack on a representative.
+This attack may or may not include profanity.
+A personal attack occurs when the caller is threatening to the representative.
+As we know, there are some callers who use profanity in a way that isn’t necessarily a personal attack , it’s just the way the caller talks.

-• If the caller refuses to have a cooperative conversation, we recommend warning the caller that you will disconnect the call.
+• If the caller refuses to have a cooperative conversation, warn the caller that you will disconnect the call.

 • If the caller continues the personal attack, simply say that you will disconnect the call.